natebrunelle/cs4102_su20/markdown/syllabus.md

 ## Meetings

-In Person lectures will be held Mondays (except July 4), Tuesdays, Wednesdays, Thursdays, Fridays, and Saturday June 25 10:30am–12:45PM.
+In Person lectures will be held in Gilmer 301 at:

+- 11:00am-12:15pm
+- 2:00pm-3:15pm

 Lecture attendance is optional, but strongly encouraged.
-In the event you are unable to attend a lecture, recordings of lectures are automatically posted to Collab and I will additionally link to them on the [schedule page](schedule.html).
+In the event you are unable to attend a lecture, recordings of lectures are automatically posted to Collab.
+We will try to synchronize both lecture sections so that you are able to attend either lecture (either due to absense or because you want to hear it twice!).
+In some cases, however, it may happen that the sections are at slightly different places.

 ## Contact